 1. Set a routine to your sleeping time

 Always make sure that you have a routine set when it comes to sleeping.
 This way, your body will automatically fall in-line with the set pattern and want to sleep at the right time.
-You can do this by heading to bed early and staying in bed till you don't fall asleep.
+You can do this by heading to bed early and staying in bed until you fall asleep.

 2. Use your bed only for sleep